We're making changes for people on foot and on bikes

-New sections of seawall will be built in this location to fill in the gaps between the existing sections.
-This will create more public space so separate paths for people on foot and on bikes can be developed.
-It will also better protect the road.
+New sections of seawall have been built to fill in the gaps between the existing walls.
+This has created more space for developing separate paths for people on foot and on bikes.
+The new seawalls will also better protect the road.

-The area around the point will be on two levels, as it is now.
-The footpath will be on the lower level with easy access from above (no steps).
+Around the point, the footpath is on the lower level with easy access from above (no steps).

-There will be two lookout spots at footpath level, with seats and planting, where people can stop and enjoy the views.
+There are two lookout spots at footpath level, with seats and planting, where people can stop and enjoy the views.

-Large concrete platforms in two places will mean people can step down to the rocky point.
+Large concrete platforms in two places mean people can step down to the rocky point.

 Weathered (corten) steel will be used as part of the barrier fences, look-out points, seats, rubbish bins, place name signs, and bike stands.

-New lighting poles with banner arms will replace the existing poles.
+New lighting poles with banner arms have replaced the existing poles.